top of page

 (On this website there is [or soon will be] a separate page for evidence about the value of mindfulness.)

-A generation ago no one thought of taking exercise.
+As a comparison, only a generation ago no one thought of taking exercise.
 Only body-builders and super-keen athletes who went to the gym.
 Few were much concerned about a healthy diet.
-Now we're all aware of the value and benefits of exercise — whether the gym, jogging or a Zumba class, and we're all aware of 'five-a-day -- even if we don't often manage either.
+Now we're all aware of the value and benefits of exercise—whether the gym, jogging or a Zumba class, and we're all aware of the idea of including 'five-a-day' fruit and veg in our diets—even if we don't often manage it.

-Only a few years ago things like meditation were the preserve of the 'somewhat strange', and in Church circles, contemplative prayer and extended quiet times were only for the especially devout.
+Only a few years ago things like meditation were the preserve of 'excentrics', and in Church circles, contemplative prayer and quiet times were only for the especially devout.
 Today we're beginning to realize that they are good for everyone.

 'One day people will think it every bit as natural and ordinary to spend